VictorGaiva/rabbitmq-stream/guides/setup/configuration.md

 ### Serializer

-You can define a Serializer module to be used by the Publisher and Consumer modules.
+You can define a Serializer module to be used by the Producer and Consumer modules.
 It is expected to implement `encode!/1` and `decode!/1` callbacks, and must be defined at compile-time level configurations.